Recovering access to a VM

 -

-Create a snapshot of the disk of the VM that you want to restore access to.
+Create a disk snapshot for the VM you want to recover access to.

 -